WanjohiWanjohi/simple_shell/README.md

 10. What are the three prototypes of main?
 Answer: They are, int main(); , int main(int argc, char **argv);
 11. How does the shell use the PATH to find the programs?
-Answer: The shell tries each directory in the PATh, left-to-right, and runs the executable program with the matchig command name that it finds
+**Answer:** The shell tries each directory in the PATh, left-to-right, and runs the executable program with the matchig command name that it finds
 12. How to execute another program with the execve system call?
-Answer: execve() executes the program pointed to by filename. filename must be either a binary executable. or a script starting with a line of the form "#! interpreter [arg]". execve() does not return on success, and the text, data, bss, and stack of the calling process are overwritten by that of the program loaded.
+**Answer:** execve() executes the program pointed to by filename. filename must be either a binary executable. or a script starting with a line of the form "#! interpreter [arg]". execve() does not return on success, and the text, data, bss, and stack of the calling process are overwritten by that of the program loaded.
 13. How to suspend the execution of a process until one of its children terminates?
-Answer: "The wait() system call" suspends execution of the current process untilone of its children terminates
+**Answer:** "The wait() system call" suspends execution of the current process untilone of its children terminates
-What is EOF / “end-of-file”?
-The EOF operator is used in many programming languages.
+14. What is EOF / “end-of-file”?
+**Answer:** The EOF operator is used in many programming languages.
 This operator stands for the end of the file.
 This means that wherever a compiler or an interpreter encounters this oprator, it will receive an indication that the file it was reading has ended